 Vegan, Keto, or Clean Eating?

-The vegan vs keto debate has been ongoing for decades.
+The vegan vs ketogenic debate has been ongoing for decades.
 As is the case with most scientific research, it's possible to use data to prove any side of the argument.
-Vegan and Keto diets are extreme opposites of the spectrum: both can be efficient as a short-term solution (under the guidance of a medical nutritionist) but long-term, any extremisms in food consumption can cause irreversible damage to our body.
-Even extremisms in "clean eating" can be the root of food intolerances and triggering emotional eating patterns.
-Balance and variety is always a good approach, so personally, I always took a varied approach to my food:
+Vegan and keto diets are extreme opposites of the spectrum: both can be efficient as a short-term solution (under the guidance of a medical nutritionist) but long-term, any extremisms in food consumption can cause long-term damage to our bodies.
+Even extremisms in "clean eating" can be the root of food intolerances and trigger emotional eating patterns.
+Balance and variety are always a good approach, so personally, I always took a varied approach to my food:

-Eating for function, health, but also pleasure (hello mental health and happy hormones!)
+Eating for function and health, but also pleasure (hello mental health and happy hormones!)

 Adding as much variety as possible

 Before I took the nutrition module as part of the NASM certification (National Academy of Sports Medicine), proteins and meal times had me confused.
 It was challenging for me to understand how plant proteins can measure up to animal proteins.
 Especially with the challenges surrounding the downsides of veganism which include:

 Cases of immune deficiencies

 Processed food vegan products, sugar and gluten-based vegan diets can increase fat gains